Meet the Team

 Kristen Joy Hartnett

 Kristen lives Jackson, Wyoming where EHT is based.
-She specializes in graphic and web design, and helps communicate EHT’s mission throught the website and other media platforms.
+She specializes in graphic and web design, and helps communicate EHT’s mission through the website and other media platforms.

 Alison Main is a freelance writer and creative director.
 With almost two decades of experience in art direction, corporate branding, and advertising, Alison creates strategic and integrated multi-platform campaigns to affect change, evoke emotion, and inspire action.
 As a freelance journalist, Alison’s focus is on environmental health and illness, wireless radiation, EMF safety, chemical safety, and technology addiction.
 She has a BA in English and Economics from the University of Notre Dame, and a Certification in Graphic & Digital Design from Parsons School of Design.
 Her own health journey began several years ago when she became electro-hypersensitive and chemically sensitive.
 Alison’s work with EHT blends expressive intention with scientific research and educational authority to raise public awareness for environmental health concerns.